Are you ready for the ultimate clash between Hive vs Tado?

 Multi-zone Control

 Both Tado and Hive support multi-zone control capabilities – a great feature that allows you to independently adjust temperatures in different parts of your home depending on where you need heat at any given moment.
-This is particularly helpful for bigger homes with multiple floors; instead of heating them all evenly, they can now have separate temps according to their needs.

 Using multi-zone control, homeowners can keep the perfect temperature in every part of their place with separate settings for each zone.
 For instance, you could turn down the heat in your bedrooms while raising it when people use the living room during daylight hours – this way, you’ll save some money on energy bills.

-Regarding energy conservation and lower heating bills, multi-zone control is a great feature of Tado or Hive.
-With these apps, managing different zones throughout your home becomes super simple!
 You can enjoy huge energy savings by heating only those rooms that need attention at any moment.

 Installation and Compatibility

-Pricing and Subscription Plans
+Devices Ecosystem and Paid Subscription Plans

 Hive Pricing & Hive Heating Plus